NBC Sunday Night Football: Contract

 NBC's current NFL contract, which runs from the 2023 season until the 2034 season, includes the rights to the season-opening Thursday night NFL Kickoff Game, another primetime game played on Thanksgiving Night, and at least two playoff games, one in the Wild Card round and one in the Divisional Playoffs, along with an additional Wild Card playoff game in 2023, 2026 and 2031 seasons.
 NBC will also air a Sunday primetime Wild Card game for 7 years from 2021 to 2027.
 NBC rotates the rights to the Super Bowl with other NFL television rights holders, obtaining the rights in 2026 (for Super Bowl LX), 2030 (for Super Bowl LXIV), and 2034 (for Super Bowl LXVIII), all in Winter Olympic years.
 Between 2006 and 2014, NBC also had rights to the Pro Bowl but lost it to ESPN/ABC from 2015 onward.

 Between 2023 and 2028, NBC has the rights to one additional regular-season game to be exclusively aired on Peacock.
 In 2023, this was a matchup between the Buffalo Bills and the Los Angeles Chargers and the fourth quarter was presented commercial-free.
 In 2024, Peacock aired the Week 1 game between the Green Bay Packers and the Philadelphia Eagles on the Friday night following the Kickoff Game – in a matchup that was the first ever NFL fixture in Brazil.
-The NFL's media contract provides the rights for one Wild Card playoff game to be exclusively streamed and Peacock obtained the rights to air one during 2023–24 season in addition to the 2 Wild Card games NBC already had under the contract, which was a match up between the Chiefs and the Dolphins.
+The NFL's media contract provides the rights for one Wild Card playoff game to be exclusively streamed and Peacock obtained the rights to air one during 2023–24 season in addition to the 2 Wild Card games NBC already had under the contract, which was a matchup between the Chiefs and the Dolphins.
 From 2024 onwards, the exclusive streaming playoff game will be aired by Amazon Prime.
 All NBC NFL games on television are streamed on Telemundo Deportes in Spanish.

 NBC is the current home of the annual Pro Football Hall of Fame Game, which begins the NFL's preseason each August.
-Usually the game is aired on the Sunday after the Hall of Fame Induction Ceremony the night before.
+Usually, the game is aired on the Sunday after the Hall of Fame Induction Ceremony the night before.
 In 2017, the game was moved to the Thursday before the Induction Ceremony, which made the game the official start of Hall of Fame Weekend.
 Due to NBC's broadcast commitments to the Summer Olympics, in every year the games are held, the Hall of Fame Game is moved to another network – Fox in 2021 and ESPN/ABC in 2024.
 In Summer Olympics years, NBC hosts another preseason game in lieu of the Hall of Fame Game, generally in the last week of the preseason schedule.
 In 2021, this was a matchup between the Atlanta Falcons and the Cleveland Browns, and in 2024, it was a matchup between the New England Patriots and the Washington Commanders.